markt-de/haproxy-cli/README.md

 Modes
 -----

-HAProxyctl can be used in 2 modes.
+haproxy-cli can be used in 2 modes.
 CLI mode and Python API mode.
-CLI mode, as the name implies, gives you a command, haproxyctl, that can be used to control HAProxy.
+CLI mode, as the name implies, gives you a command, haproxy-cli, that can be used to control HAProxy.

-You can use the Python API mode to integrate HAProxyctl directly in your Python project.
+You can use the Python API mode to integrate haproxy-cli directly in your Python project.

-Every command in HAProxyctl has at least two methods: getResult and getResultObj.
+Every command in haproxy-cli has at least two methods: getResult and getResultObj.

 The method getResult returns a formatted string with the results obtained by executing the given HAProxy command, while getResultObj returns a Python object with the results, making it easy to use this results in some Python code.